 I mentioned that Crysis 2 has evolved to be more of a standard military shooter than the game that spawned it was, but it’s one with unusually visceral combat.
 It probably goes hand-in-hand with the overall level of detail but your enemies stagger, bleed out, and crumple when pounded with bullets or blown up with explosives.
 Foes are hardier than you might be used to which means you really need to work Cell soldiers or aliens over to drop them, and the combination of thundering impact effects and intense particle effects really sells the feeling of destroying your target.
 Firefights can also span large areas with a dozen or more combatants, adding to the chaos particularly when enemy humans and aliens start taking shots at each other instead of you.

 There are weak points in the design though, mainly stemming from beloved features being tweaked or removed.
-Your nanosuit is still an important tool but not the versatile game-changer it was in the first game.
+Your nanosuit is still an important tool but generally not the versatile game-changer it was in the first game.
 Skirting past encounters is simply not an option, especially since your speed power is essentially gone.
 Armor helps you weather hits when out of cover and stealth lets you get the drop on an enemy, but neither provides the flexibility that defined the first Crysis.
 At least, not until you get the big late-game stealth upgrade that lets you waltz past entire setpiece battles completely unnoticed.
 As I said the combat more than makes up for this, but you’ll find other little gripes there.
 Your ammo reserves are bizarrely limited and the developers seemed to notice, because ammo caches can be found about every fifty meters.
 Your mission objectives are also never going to be more complex than “get to this point” or “break this thing”, and plot moments are almost always you mutely watching other people monologue or argue and descend into rote military objectives for a large section of the back half.